 😂 Just kidding.
 It’s not for nothing that they reminded us that Matthew became a vampire after his beloved human wife and son died and that he may or may not have been trying to commit suicide when he fell off the roof of the church he built for them.
 Matthew’s guilt and depression are hardwired into him.
 They aren’t going anywhere, just like his Blood Rage.

 Diana’s significant trauma and loss is usually forgotten or downplayed, in the books and the TV series, but Matthew’s angst is never far from the surface.
-Even in the scenes we just saw, no thinks about the fact that as far as they know, Diana will never have children of her own and what that means to her.
-Matthew doesn’t apologize back to her for not being able to give her babies, for example.
-The focus stays on Matthew, who has had multiple children and can easily sire more vampire children.
+Even in the scenes we just saw, no one thinks about the fact that as far as they know, because Diana is marrying a vampire she will never have children of her own or what that might mean to her.
+Matthew doesn’t apologize back to her for not being able to give her witch babies, for example.
+The focus stays on Matthew, who has already had children using both the human and vampire methods of reproduction and even has grandchildren through Marcus.
+He can also easily sire more vampire children, though he would risk passing on his illness.

 Diana doesn’t get a chance to answer Philippe when he says goodbye, so we’re left to guess about whether she’s come to see him as a father or if she wanted to become a blood-sworn de Clermont.
 In these last two episodes, she’s become a pretty object who answers to the men’s needs and wants and is moved around according to their desires.
 We rarely see the story from her point of view and she has no agency beyond keeping herself alive and gaining male approval.

 Which reminds me, we lost the “Think… and stay alive,” scene from the book, which was such a key part of Philippe and Diana’s relationship and informed so much of her character going forward.
-Of course, this Diana isn’t an impulsive, outspoken woman who tends to get into trouble and has to take care of herself and others in emergencies, so she doesn’t particularly need that advice.
-I myself use Philippe’s advice frequently, but this season’s Diana just stands still and silently turns into a tree or lets fireworks rise out of her while the world keeps turning around her.
+Of course, this Diana isn’t the Diana of the books, so she doesn’t particularly need that advice.
+Book Diana is an impulsive, outspoken woman with a tendency to attract trouble, who frequently has to take care of herself and others in emergency situations.
+I myself use Philippe’s excellent advice frequently.
+But season 2 Diana prefers to stand still and placid, looking pretty in her beautiful clothes, and silently turning into a tree or letting fireworks rise out of her while the world keeps turning around her.

 Images courtesy of AMC and Sky One.